MateuszSerafin/GNS3Projects/WindowsSandbox/UnattendedInstalls.md

     - MDT ❌ (Need to still try it)

 Additionally
-1. Capture and Apply custom windows Image ❌ (Need to still do it)
+1. Capture and Apply custom windows Image
+   - WDS ✅
+   - Manually ✅

 The disclaimer is I only try things on UEFI.